How to set up trials of automated vehicles in Australia

 The import process

-- The Department of Infrastructure, Transport, Regional Development and Communications website explains more about imports.
+- The Department of Infrastructure, Transport, Regional Development, Communications and the Arts website explains more about imports.

 - The Australian Trade and Investment Commission offer advice to all businesses looking to establish themselves in Australia, including AV trial organisations.